-Program Prerequisites: ASL101 Elementary ASL I and ASL102 Elementary ASL II with a “B” or better or demonstrate comparable skills/knowledge.
-See a representative in the Office of Admission for additional admissions criteria for this program.
-All ASL and DST courses, with the exception of DST101, require a DST major or permission of the instructor.
+Program Prerequisites: Eng Comp I, ASL101 Elementary ASL I and ASL102 Elementary ASL II with a “B” or better or demonstrate comparable skills/knowledge.

-Prospective students who have acquired American Sign Language outside of NECC must have an ASL assessment before May 1, 2012.
+Prospective students who have acquired American Sign Language outside of NECC must have an ASL assessment before May 1 of the current year.
 To schedule an ASL assessment, please email firstname.lastname@example.org.

 New students are enrolled in the fall semester only.